 Physically, this disc is made with premium plastic which provides the best look and comfortable feel in the hands.
 It also offers durability features and is perfectly flat with a little bit of a smaller rim.
 Also, I like the disc’s unique bright colors which are easy to spot especially if you have lost your disc in the woods.

 The only issue I have with this disc is its ability to get slick easily.
 When minimal moisture hit this disc, it will cause some gripping issues that might affect your throw.

 3. Latitude 64 Opto Sapphire

-Upon using it, I was impressed with the way the Sapphire gives you stability, thus, giving you extra speed and distance.
-This disc is perfect for overhand shots such as the tomahawk because it generally has a slim profile giving the player the smooth release that he needs and the ability to control the shots.
+I was impressed with the Sapphire’s stability, providing added speed and distance.
+It’s ideal for overhand shots like the tomahawk due to its slim profile, ensuring a smooth release and shot control.
 Anyone who wants a fast controllable driver can have this disc in the bag.

-I was truly impressed with the glide on this disc as it just goes and moves with a continuous motion to achieve the best distance I want in the disc.
+The glide on this disc truly impressed me as it moves continuously and effortlessly to achieve the distance I desire.
 The flight path is so wide and flexy that it should work best on fields with long open holes.
-With its great flight path and easy to throw tendencies, for sure it will add additional distance compared to your other drivers.
-If you are a weak thrower, then this should fit well with your game to achieve the maximum distance you want.
+With its excellent flight path and user-friendly nature, it’ll definitely add extra distance compared to your other drivers, making it a great choice for weaker throwers aiming to maximize their distance.